samlam369/Google-Keep-Memo-Pad/injected/README.md

-# Injected Extension Code
+# Injected Extension Code for Google Keep Memo Pad

-This folder contains JavaScript and CSS extracted from the open-source [chrome-google-keep-full-screen](https://github.com/chrisputnam9/chrome-google-keep-full-screen) Chrome extension.
+This folder contains JavaScript and CSS extracted from the [chrome-google-keep-full-screen](https://github.com/chrisputnam9/chrome-google-keep-full-screen) Chrome extension for use in Google Keep Memo Pad.

-- `fullscreen.js`: Main content script to enable full-screen mode for Google Keep.
+- `fullscreen.js`: Main content script to enable full-screen mode for Google Keep Memo Pad.
 - `fullscreen.css`: CSS styles for the full-screen mode.

 ## Updating